-We estimate that the total expenses of the offering, other than underwriting discounts and commissions, will be approximately \$400,000.
+The Partnership estimates that our share of the total expenses of the Offering, excluding underwriting discounts and commissions will be approximately 200,000.

-We and our general partner have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, or to contribute to payments the underwriters may be required to make in respect thereof.
+The Partnership and our general partner have agreed to indemnify the underwriter against certain liabilities, including liabilities under the Securities Act of 1933.